reza-jaliani/DevOpsArvan/Linux/vim.md

         e: end of next word
         b: before word

-        0: first of line
+        0: start of line
-        Shift + 6: first of line
+        Shift + 6: start of line
         Shift + 4: end of line

-        g: first of file
+        g: start of file
-        num + gg: first of line num th
+        num + gg: start of line num th
         G: end of file

+**Functional Keys:**

+        i: Insert mode before cursor
+        a: Insert mode after cursor
+        I: Jump to start of line and go to insert mode
+        A: Jump to end of line and go to insert mode
+        o: Jump tp next line and go to insert mode
+        O: Jump to a line before and go to insert mode num + char: All of these command can combine with numbers